chaseruskin/legoHDL/ROADMAP.md

 - [ ] add cool logging

+- [ ] investiage if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design)

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] vhdl component declarations avoid library usage calls ? -> investigate (believed to be true as of now)
 - [x] add run command to peform both 'export' and then 'build'
 - [x] add ability to see what market a block belongs too on list command
 - [x] allow user to specify a certain constraint on showing the versions available in "show" command